fuse-box/fuse-box/docs/rollup.md

 }
 ```

 `Bundle` contains configuration that happen at the latest stage of rollup.
 Everything is a primary configuration.
-You will not be able to use RollUP plugin (for now), as FuseBox injects it's own plugin for resolving modules.

-You can utilise many of FuseBox plugins and features, for example [aliases](#alias)
+You will not be able to use Rollup plugins (for now), as FuseBox injects it's own plugin for resolving modules.
+Moreover, FuseBox has plenty to offer, for example [aliases](#alias)